dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0031.svg" class="slide-image" />

             <figcaption>
             <p    >Another helpful thing to plot is the <strong>gradient norm</strong> (basically an indicator of the size of step you’re taking).
-Just arrange all your parameters into a vector and compute its length.<br></p><p    >If the variance of your gradients goes to zero, you're probably getting stuck in a local minimum.
+Just arrange all your parameters into a vector and compute its length.
+This gives you, among other things, an indication of the variance of your gradients: how much is it changing in magnitude from one batch to the next.<br></p><p    >If the variance of your gradients goes to zero, you're probably getting stuck in a local minimum.
 If the variance is very large, your model is probably bouncing over areas of low loss.
 The middle curve shows a happy medium: high enough to move around, but not so high that it will miss important minima in the loss surface.<br></p><aside    >I the loss becomes NaN at any point, you will often see the gradient norm growing out of bounds just before.
-In that case gradient clipping, explained later, is a good way to solve the problem.</aside><aside    ></aside>
+In that case gradient clipping, explained later, is a good way to solve the problem (as well as lowering the learning rate).</aside><aside    ></aside>
             </figcaption>
        </section>